krishna1369/Jenkins_CI/aws_ci_read.md

 # Continuous Integration (CI) on AWS Cloud:
 1. Bitbucket
-    a.
-Create account & repository on bitbucket
+    - Create account & repository on bitbucket
-    b.
-SSH authentication from local to bitbucket account
+    - SSH authentication from local to bitbucket account
-    c.
-Migrate vprofile project source code from github to bitbucket
+    - Migrate vprofile project source code from github to bitbucket
 2. Code Artifact
     a.
 Create code artifact respository
     b.
 Look at the settings for pom.xml & settings.xml